 Students obtain their College photo identification badge after they are registered for classes.
 Employees obtain their College photo identification badge upon confirmation of employment.
 Employees are required to display their photo identification at all times while on campus.
-Students must carry their photo identification badge or law enforcement official who requests to see it.
+Students must carry their photo identification badge and present it to a Security Officer or law enforcement official who requests to see it.